-- BSAP 1800 version 1 may stop servicing clients during periods of heavy load. - BSAP 1800 version 2 may use incorrect Power Save Mode (PSM) for some clients, resulting in missing packets and dropped connections. - Class of Service Role override on the BSAP 2030 Series 5 Ghz radio is not supported in this release.
-It functions on the 2.4 Ghz radio and BSAP 1900 Series APs.
-Workaround: If CoS is required for BSAP 2030 5 Ghz clients, configure the upstream switches for the tagging. - A BSAP 1920 can appear to be down in the controller due to a kernel lockup.
-Sending a reboot fixes the condition. - Apple iPad may fail to stream periodically. - The Virtual Ethernet process on an AP may shut down unexpectedly. - Stopping a wireless packet capture before it has run for 30 seconds could result in a fault condition.
-This can be avoided by allowing the capture to start and run for at least 30 seconds.
-If a domain task is added after a capture, this means that the AP didn't fully recover from the cancelled capture.
-Applying a configuration to an AP or rebooting it will recover the AP from this condition. - BSAP 1800v1 Series access points may not upgrade until rebooted due to reduced resources available over time. - The DSCP CoS priority Override in the User Role is not enforced. - Large data packets may be lost over a Layer 3 tunnel from the BSAP 1900 Series AP. - 40 MHz mode does not function on BSAP 1900 Series and BSAP 2030 Series when using the 2.4 GHz radio. - An AP may reboot due to a noisy RF environment. - An AP may intermittently report that the 802.11b/g radio is unavailable. - The APs may stop accepting connections and require the AP to be rebooted. - When packet aggregation is enabled on the radio, iOS and OS X devices can sporadically lose network connectivity. - If an AP has eight or more wired access groups, the application of any configuration requires rebooting the AP.
-After the reboot, the AP functions properly.
-Workaround: Reduce the number of access groups, or only push configurations during times when an AP reboot is acceptable. - Certain devices will present a Captive Network Assistant (CNA) even though this feature is disabled in vWLAN. - The APs may stop accepting connections and require the AP to be rebooted. - In certain cases where there is a lot of traffic congestion, it is possible for the AP's policer to drop all packets from a client. - The actual control channel timeout interval is longer than the configured value.
-It can take up to 2 minutes to detect the control channel timeout. - An AP may reboot if it is servicing clients that are in aggregation mode and the AP detects interference.

-- During a BSAP 1900 Series AP firmware upgrade, if the SCP connection is lost it will not be detected again for a period of 2 hours.
+- Class of Service Role override on the BSAP 2030 Series 5 Ghz radio is not supported in this release.
+It functions on the 2.4 Ghz radio and BSAP 1900 Series APs. - Workaround: If CoS is required for BSAP 2030 5 Ghz clients, configure the upstream switches for the tagging. - The Virtual Ethernet process on an AP may shut down unexpectedly. - Large data packets may be lost over a Layer 3 tunnel from the BSAP 1900 Series AP. - An AP may reboot due to a noisy RF environment. - If an AP has eight or more wired access groups, applying any configuration requires rebooting the AP.
+After reboot, the AP functions normally. - Workaround: Reduce the number of access groups, or only push configuration during times when an AP reboot is acceptable. - Certain devices will present a Captive Network Assistant (CNA) even though this feature is disabled in vWLAN. - During a BSAP 19xx or 203X AP firmware upgrade, if the SCP connection is lost it will not be detected again for a period of 2 hours.
 Workaround: BSAP still reports accumulated byte counts.
-If the byte count is not increasing according to WAN link capacity, the administrator should check the server and optionally send updated server parameters. - APs were not setting the Tx Power to the value sent by vWLAN in ContinuousRF mode. - During a BSAP 1800 Series AP firmware upgrade, if the server parameters are incorrect or the AP could not reach the server, the AP will not recover.
-Workaround: The only way to recover is to reboot the AP through a PoE reset or physically cycle the power on the AP.
+If the byte count is not increasing according to WAN link capacity, the administrator should check the server and optionally send updated server parameters. - APs are not setting the Tx Power sent dynamically to the value sent by vWLAN in ContinuousRF mode. - During a BSAP 18xx AP firmware upgrade, if the server parameters are incorrect or the AP cannot reach the server, the AP will not recover.
+Workaround: Reboot the AP through a PoE reset or physically cycle the power on the AP.
 The customer must ensure the correctness and connectivity of the external TFTP server.